 When thinking of Japanese food, many people instantly think of sushi.
-Not that strange, given that sushi is one of the most popular Japanese dishes, both in Japan and beyond.
-With more than 40 varieties of sushi on its menu, Yamazato Restaurant goes a very long way to satisfy the discerning palates of its many international guests.
-But there is always more to learn about this major part of Japanese cuisine.
+This is not strange, given that sushi is one of the most popular Japanese dishes worldwide.
+With more than 30 varieties of sushi on its menu, Yamazato Restaurant has a broad selection to tease the discerning taste buds of many international guests.
+However, there is always more to discover about this part of the Japanese cuisine.
 Take a peek into the different kinds of sushi and learn more about how to eat this delicate dish.

-What once started as a practical way of preserving fish is a far cry from sushi we know today.
-In the 4th Century BC, cleaned and gutted fish was salted and wrapped in fermented rice, as the natural fermentation of the rice helped preserve the fish.
-The fish was taken out of storage after a couple of months, after which only the fish was consumed while the rice was discarded.
-It was not until the 8th Century AD that the fish was consumed while it was still partly raw and the rice had not lost its flavour.
-This is how sushi became more of a cuisine than simply a way to preserve food.
+What once started as a practical way of preserving fish is the origin of sushi we know today.
+In the fourth Century BC, cleaned and gutted fish was salted and wrapped in fermented rice, as the natural fermentation of the rice helped to preserve fish.
+The fish was taken out of storage after a couple of months, after which only the fish was consumed and the rice was thrown away.
+At the beginning of the eight century, the Japanese started to eat the rice together with the fish while it was still partly raw and the rice still full of flavour.
+In the early 17th century, they started to season the rice with rice wine vinegar which allowed the dish to be ready for consumption immediately.
+This is how sushi became more of a cuisine on its own than a simple way to preserve food.

-Nowadays, there are many local varieties of sushi and new ones are being invented constantly.
-However, all sushi dishes have one thing in common; they include rice that has been flavoured with sugar, salt and vinegar.
-The Yamazato menu includes maki sushi, consisting of rice and other ingredients rolled in nori seaweed, then cut into slices (cut roll).
-You will also find Nigiri sushi, which are small heaps of rice, pressed by hand with a filling of raw fish, shellfish, grilled eel, tofu or omelette.
-The chefs add some wasabi to each bite between the topping and the rice.
-There is also the temaki sushi (hand roll), with rice and other ingredients rolled in a cone of seaweed.
-Uramaki sushi (inside out roll) is not originally from Japan, but it is now also very popular there.
-The best known inside out roll is the California roll filled with crab, cucumber, mayonnaise and avocado.
+Nowadays, there are many varieties of sushi and new kind of sushi is being invented constantly.
+All sushi dishes have one thing in common: they include rice that is flavoured with sugar, salt and vinegar.
+The sushi menu of Yamazato includes maki sushi, consisting of rice and other ingredients rolled in seaweed, called nori.
+You will also find nigiri sushi, which are small heaps of rice pressed by hand with on top a piece of raw fish, shellfish, grilled eel, tofu or omelette.
+The chefs add some wasabi to each nigiri between the topping and the rice.
+There is also temaki sushi, better known as the hand-roll, which is rice and other ingredients rolled in a cone of seaweed.
+The uramaki sushi, called the inside-out roll, is not originally from Japan yet it is now also very popular there.

 How to eat sushi?

-Now you know the various types of sushi, you are probably wondering how you are supposed to eat them.
-Sushi was originally sold from street stalls, and was meant to be eaten by hand.
-They are merely dipped in a sauce combining soy sauce with wasabi.
-In restaurants, however, chopsticks are used.
+Now that you know the various types of sushi, you are probably wondering how the delicacy is supposed to be eaten properly.
+Sushi was originally sold by street stalls.
+It was meant to be eaten by hand, but in restaurants, chopsticks are commonly used.
+The sushi is smoothly dipped in a sauce combining soy sauce with wasabi.
 The eating of nigiri sushi requires some skill.
-Care is taken to dip the topping in the sauce and not the rice, which might fall apart in the liquid.
-The hand is turned with the palm upwards and thus the sushi is taken between thumb and index finger.
-The sushi is turned upside down, while the fingers keep the topping from falling off, so the fish can be dipped in the sauce.
-This turning of the sushi can be a much bigger challenge using chopsticks, unless the topping is tied to the rice with a ribbon of nori, which is often done for convenience.
+Care is needed to dip the topping in the sauce and not the rice, which might fall apart in the soy sauce.
+The hand is turned with the palm upwards and the sushi held between thumb and index finger.
+Turn the sushi upside down, while the fingers keep the topping from falling off.
+This is how the fish can be dipped properly in the soy sauce.
+Turning the sushi can be even a bigger challenge using chopsticks, unless the topping is tied to the rice with a ribbon of nori which is often done for convenience.